Mountain Crest University of Colorado Health

 Mountain Crest University of Colorado Health - Fort Collins, CO

 Mountain Crest University Of Colorado Health is an addiction treatment center located at 4601 Corbett Drive in the 80528 zip code in Fort Collins, CO.
 It is operated by a private non-profit organization.
-Mountain Crest University Of Colorado Health provides buprenorphine for pain management, administers naltrexone and suboxone prescription.
-Some of the treatment approaches used by Mountain Crest University Of Colorado Health include brief intervention, motivational incentives and anger management.
-Mountain Crest University Of Colorado Health also specializes in detox services and offers residential benzodiazepines detoxification, inpatient heroin detox and inpatient alcohol detox.
-Mountain Crest University Of Colorado Health provides hospital inpatient heroin detoxification, outpatient heroin treatment and intensive outpatient heroin treatment.
-It also provides inpatient treatment for heroin addiction and mental health diagnosis, residential heroin abuse treatment and medical heroin detox.
+Mountain Crest University Of Colorado Health provides naltrexone administration, buprenorphine for pain management and prescribes suboxone.
+Some of the treatment approaches used by Mountain Crest University Of Colorado Health include CBT, relapse prevention and 12-step rehab.
+Mountain Crest University Of Colorado Health also specializes in detox services and offers residential benzodiazepines detox, methamphetamines detox and inpatient alcohol detox.
+Mountain Crest University Of Colorado Health provides outpatient heroin treatment, hospital inpatient treatment and inpatient hospital heroin rehab.
+It also provides medical heroin detox, inpatient dual diagnosis treatment and residential treatment for heroin abuse.

 Address: 4601 Corbett Drive, Fort Collins, CO 80528